DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Introduction

 To answer these questions, we first conducted a formative study with 12 participants.
 Through a think-aloud protocol, we observed how end-users interact with and attempt to drive generative, task-oriented interfaces.
 Our study uncovered four recurring challenges: end-users reveal their intent gradually, struggle with opaque AI behaviors, entangle task goals with interface needs, and desire fluid collaboration where control shifts between them and the system.
-These findings highlight two central tensions: (1) the intertwining of task and interface and (2) the balance between end-user control and AI automation, which directly informed the bi-directional context loop design in DuetUI and echoed to established guidelines for human-AI interaction~\cite{amershiGuidelinesHumanAIInteraction2019, horvitz1999principles}.
-We then conducted a end-user study with 24 participants to evaluate DuetUI against a baseline condition to evaluate task performances and end-user experiences of two different human-agent co-generation paradigms.
-Our results show that DuetUI significantly improved task efficiency and interface usability, fostering a more seamless human-agent collaboration.
-Our contributions are threefold: \begin{itemize} \item Design insights from a formative study that reveals how non-expert end-users approach, drive, and interact with generative task-oriented interfaces in everyday workflows. \item \textbf{\textit{DuetUI}}, a novel system that embodies our proposed \textbf{bidirectional human-agent co-generation paradigm}.
-This is achieved through a \textbf{bidirectional context loop} that enables a fluid workflow where agent-led task decomposition and user-driven manipulations mutually shape the collaborative process. \item Empirical findings from a user study on how the bidirectional context loop can improve task performances and user experiences, highlighting differences shown in two human-agent collaboration paradigms. \end{itemize}
+These findings highlight two central tensions: (1) the intertwining of task and interface and (2) the balance between end-user control and AI automation, which directly informed the bidirectional context loop design in \textit{DuetUI} and echoed established guidelines for human-AI interaction~\cite{amershiGuidelinesHumanAIInteraction2019, horvitz1999principles}.
+We then conducted a technical evaluation to assess the system’s generative quality and functional alignment.
+This evaluation used a hybrid approach: automated LLM-as-judge assessment for functional equivalence matching, combined with expert manual scoring across efficiency, layout, and completeness.
+Finally, we ran a user study with 24 participants comparing \textit{DuetUI} to a baseline, analyzing objective interaction logs and subjective user experience.
+Results show \textit{DuetUI} significantly improved task efficiency and interface usability, enabling more seamless human-agent collaboration.
+Our contributions are threefold: \begin{itemize} \item Design insights from a \textbf{formative study} that reveals how non-expert end-users approach, drive, and interact with generative task-oriented interfaces in everyday workflows. \item \textbf{\textit{DuetUI}}, a novel system that embodies bidirectional \textbf{human-agent co-generation paradigm}.
+This is achieved through a \textbf{bidirectional context loop} that enables a fluid workflow where agent-led task decomposition and user-driven manipulations mutually shape the collaborative process. \item Technical and empirical findings from a \textbf{multi-dimensional evaluation}, demonstrating how the bidirectional context loop improves objective task performance and interaction efficiency while fostering superior user satisfaction compared to existing paradigms. \end{itemize}